iccicci/next-json/README.md

 ... but it has some limitations:

-- do not supports `undefined` values,
+- doesn't support `undefined` values,
-- do not supports `BigInt` numbers,
+- doesn't support `BigInt` numbers,
-- do not supports many other features...
+- doesn't support many other features...

 This package is intended to offer something as great as JSON... trying to add something more.